 1. Nurture your gut.
 A healthy gut environment will enable your good guy microbes to flourish so they can get to work supporting your weight.

-• Take a high-quality daily probiotic like Hyperbiotics PRO-15 to seed your gut with multiple strains of billions of beneficial bacteria.
+• Take a high-quality daily probiotic formula like Hyperbiotics Better Body to seed your gut with billions of beneficial bacteria that can work to optimize your metabolism at its very core.

 • Load up on fermented foods for a powerful probiotic boost.
 Kombucha, sauerkraut, and kimchi are all great sources of friendly flora.

 • Feed the probiotics in your gut with prebiotics, indigestible fibers that are your belly bugs’ favorite food source.
-Indulge in honey, oats, bananas, asparagus, and onions for a prebiotic punch.
+Indulge in honey, oats, bananas, asparagus, and onions—and add in a daily prebiotic powder supplement for maximum benefit.

 2. Stay away from probiotic killers.
 Unfortunately, today’s society is rife with chemicals, toxins, and medications that are deadly to the good bacteria in your gut.